 We are under no illusion that identifying the technical actions needed for our food systems to work better for healthy diets is all that is needed.
 Overcoming barriers in political economy and governance is an even greater mountain to climb.
 But as we continue to navigate the challenges brought on by COVID-19, at least we can have a quick answer to that question: if I am to do something, what should it be?
 It’s a small piece of the puzzle but we think it will help.

-Corinna Hawkes is the Director of the Centre for Food Policy, Vice Chair of the London Child Obesity Taskforce and champion of effective food policy.
+Corinna Hawkes was the Director of the Centre for Food Policy, Vice Chair of the London Child Obesity Taskforce and champion of effective food policy.
 She is a regular advisor to governments, international agencies and NGOs, she has worked with international agencies, governments, NGOs, think tanks and universities.
 Her work is concerned with all forms of diet-related ill-health, including obesity, malnutrition and diet-related non-communicable diseases, with a current focus on obesity prevention.
 She is also a Distinguished Fellow at The George Institute for Global Health.
 For more information on Corinna, see her full profile.

 Stephanie Walton is a Research Assistant at the Centre for Food Policy, City, University of London Stephanie is a Research Assistant, where she works on the SHEFs project (Sustainable and Healthy Food Systems) and the 'No Regrets' Actions project.
 She also contributed research to inform the development of England's National Food Strategy.
 For more information on Stephanie, see her full profile.